KDE/digikam-doc/getting_started/installation.rst

     :alt:
     :align: center

-    The macOS Security and Privacy Panel With The Accessibility Rights
+    The macOS Security and Privacy Panel with the Accessibility Rights

 - **Files And Folders**: if you a place your collections on your computer outside the Photos directory from your personal account, digiKam needs special right to access to contents.